learn-co-curriculum/react-rendering/README.md

   }
 ```

-In our theatre world, this could be a critic looking back at the play that was just performed and giving it a different
+In our theater world, this could be a critic looking back at the play that was just performed and giving it a different
 review.
 For example, perhaps the new version of the play contains more adult language and has to have a more adult rating.

 ## Summary